Qrbaker/cs344/lab04/tab_3.md

-*Note: This document is written in Markdown syntax.
-Answers to questions are _underlined_.*
+Note: This document is written in Markdown syntax.
+Answers to questions are _italicized_.

 ## a) Drug Testing